yuniapak/u2_hw_mongoose_plants/README.md

 ##

-> Grab a cup of coffee ☕ it will take a few minutes for MongoDB Atlas to create your databases in the cloud
+Grab a cup of coffee ☕ it will take a few minutes for MongoDB Atlas to create your databases in the cloud

 <p align="center">
   <img src="https://i.imgur.com/yVn9eLy.png" width="80%"/>
 </p>

-##
+### Creating a Connection

-> Click the "CONNECT" button
+Once your database has been created, click the `"CONNECT"` button

 <p align="center">
   <img src="https://i.imgur.com/OfroaVP.png" width="80%"/>